insight-cxscott/microservices-test/README.md

    $ curl http://localhost:8080
    Success!
 The Framework Training template microservices is up and running
    ```
-8. You can now import your new micro service project into your favourite IDE and start development
+8. You can now import your new micro service project into your favourite IDE and start development# microservices-test